g3nexhuB/testjenkins/README.md

+# testjenkins
-# testjenkins and run ansbile command from ansible-jenkins-centos to ubuntu server
+run ansbile command from ansible-jenkins-centos to ubuntu server